You are here

 Receives progressive assignments in the following areas:

-Investigates complaints from citizens and police and coordinates investigations with other local, state and federal law enforcement agencies;
+Investigates internal and external complaints from citizens, prevention groups, and police agencies and coordinates investigations with other local, state and federal law enforcement agencies; may act as a liaison between law enforcement agencies to assist in large multi-jurisdictional investigations;

-Examines violations of liquor, cannabis and tobacco laws; arrests violators; executes warrants and files administrative and criminal charges; appears and testifies in court; seizes and preserves evidence utilizing the chain of custody methods;
+Examines violations of liquor, cannabis, tobacco and vapor laws; arrests violators; writes and executes search and arrest warrants; seizes and preserves evidence utilizing the chain of custody methods; files administrative and criminal charges; and appears and testifies in court;

-Carries out routine inspections of licensed premises and authorized special events for compliance with liquor, cannabis and tobacco laws and regulations.
-These checks can include but are not limited to retail sales location of alcohol such as grocery stores, restaurants, bars, nightclubs, large sports and entertainment facilities, casinos and location of special events.
+Carries out routine inspections of licensed premises and authorized special events for compliance with liquor, cannabis, tobacco and vapor laws and regulations.
+These checks can include but are not limited to retail sales location of alcohol such as grocery stores, restaurants, bars, nightclubs, large sports and entertainment facilities, casinos, and special event locations.
 Cannabis inspections can also include growing operations and processing operations.
-Tobacco inspection can further include licensed distribution locations, and tobacco only stores;
+Tobacco and vapor inspections can further include licensed distribution locations, hookah lounges, and tobacco or vapor-only stores;

-Runs compliance checks for youth access utilizing underage minor investigative aides in license and unlicensed locations related to liquor, cannabis, and tobacco;
+Runs compliance checks for youth access utilizing underage minor investigative aides in license and unlicensed locations related to liquor, cannabis, tobacco and vapor;

-Participates in undercover investigations related to licensed operation and unlicensed activities, associated with liquor, tobacco, and cannabis sales and production;
+Participates in undercover investigations related to licensed operation and unlicensed activities, associated with liquor, cannabis, tobacco and vapor sales and production;

 Establishes and maintains effective relationships with members of the public, law enforcement agencies, and local businesses;